Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 All the child objects can ask to open a [Subscription](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/com.lightstreamer.client.Subscription.html) versus the Lightstreamer server by setting these parameters of the `LighstreamerAsset` component: ItemName, Schema, DataAdapter.
 The LightstreamerClientAsset component of the World object will perform all the subscriptions specified by child objects, and will communicate with them through two types of messages :

-* RTStatus - a message of this type provides information about the status of communication with the Lightstreamer server.
+* `RTStatus` - a message of this type provides information about the status of communication with the Lightstreamer server.
-* RTUpdates - this type of messages brings an [ItemUpdate](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/com.lightstreamer.client.ItemUpdate.html) object of the Lightstreamer .NET client library.
+* `RTUpdates` - this type of messages brings an [ItemUpdate](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/com.lightstreamer.client.ItemUpdate.html) object of the Lightstreamer .NET client library.

 ### Dig the Code

 The Lightstreamer bits in this demo are located inside C# scripts in the `Assets/LS` directory.<br>

 In detail the files with the source code are:
 * `LighstreamerClientAsset` is the class that manages the connection to the Lightstreamer server and all the subscriptions.
-Redistributes received updates by broadcasting messages to all the child objects of the object game it is added.
+Redistributes received updates by broadcasting messages to all the child objects.
 * `LighstreamerAsset` is a base class that should be extended by all those components who want to consume real time events from Lightstreamer server.
 * `LightstreamerCubeAsset.cs` is the Lightstreamer component, extension of `LighstreamerAsset` base class, that can be associated to a Cube object.
 Upon receipt of a message, after verifying that the involved Item is the one specified in the ItemName parameter, change the color of the cube by setting parameterized rgb values based on the value of the last_price field (I admit this does not make much sense, it's just an example), and modify the cube size (y axis only) in pase to the pct_change field value.